Overview

 The Ford City Trailhead (100 3rd Ave, Ford City) has parking, restrooms, and a picnic area.
 Located near the newly refurbished (2019) bridge over Crooked Creek, the Rosston Trailhead (135 Rosston Circle, Ford City) has parking and a boat launch.

 Meandering south along the river, the trail passes Lock & Dam 6 and Lock & Dam 5.
 The trail crosses the Kiskiminetas River, where it meets the Allegheny in Schenley.
 The recently refurbished (2024) bridge has a new concrete deck and handrails.
-The current southern end of trail is the south end of the bridge.
+The current southern end of the trail is the south end of the bridge.
+This southernmost portion of the trail is also referred to as the Leechburg Towpath Trail.

 Trail Connections